 Thanks to online education, becoming a nurse with a doctorate can be a reality.
 Online nursing programs let you complete your coursework from home, on a schedule that offers the flexibility you need to continue meeting your other responsibilities, including working full time.

 If you’re interested in enrolling in a doctoral-level nursing program at an online nursing school, consider Walden University.
-Not only does Walden offer doctoral-level nursing degrees online, it provides an exceptional learning environment with a diverse student body, a commitment to social change, and partnerships with leading healthcare employers and associations (e.g., the Association for Nursing Professional Development, AMN Healthcare, and Black Nurses Rock).
-With so much to offer, Walden attracts students from all over and graduates more nurses with advanced degrees than any other university.5 If you want to earn a DNP or PhD in Nursing, Walden can help make your educational goals a reality.
+Not only does Walden offer doctoral-level nursing degrees online, it provides an exceptional learning environment with a diverse student body, a commitment to social change, and partnerships with leading healthcare employers and associations.
+With so much to offer, Walden attracts students from all over and is one of the largest nursing education providers in the U.S. If you want to earn a DNP or PhD in Nursing, Walden can help make your educational goals a reality.

-For those choosing to pursue a DNP degree, it’s also good to know that once it has been earned, you can follow a shorter path toward earning a PhD in Nursing, should you choose to do so.
-With Walden University, students who hold a DNP can enter a bridge program that builds on current knowledge and experience with scholarly research and relevant coursework.
-Walden applies up to 26 DNP credits toward your PhD program, which can potentially reduce time to completion and total costs.6
+For those choosing to pursue a DNP, it’s also good to know that once it has been earned, it's possible to follow an abbreviated path toward a PhD in Nursing.
+At Walden University, students who hold a DNP can choose a bridge option that builds on current knowledge and experience with scholarly research and relevant coursework.
+Walden applies up to 25 DNP credits toward the PhD program, which can potentially reduce time to completion and total costs.5

 Walden University is an accredited institution offering a Doctor of Nursing Practice and a PhD in Nursing degree program online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.